ibm-cloud-docs/resiliency/bcdr-understand.md

 {: shortdesc}

 When you design and build IT workloads, focus is often placed on maintaining [high availability](#x2284708){: term} (HA).
 HA is the process of designing out single points of failure so that workloads can survive and avoid outages that are otherwise caused by failing infrastructure.

-{{site.data.keyword.cloud_notm}} supports high availability through its multizone region (MZR) architecture.
-HA is a design default in many {{site.data.keyword.cloud_notm}} services.
-This means that you can easily deploy workloads across multiple zones in a region.
-The multi-zone deployment model helps ensure that even the complete failure of a single zone doesn't affect workload availability, assuming that the workload is correctly deployed.

 Disasters are different.
 Disasters cause a workload to go down despite attempts to make it highly available.
 The worst disasters have widespread consequences, which means that affected workloads might require recovery in a different region altogether.